Real estate listing descriptions that match the photos

 - Write faster without sounding generic

-Why photo-verified copy wins
+Why visual verification wins

 - Reduce buyer friction from mismatched amenities and finishes